M4rtin214/log_compressor/README.md

 # log_compressor
 Log files compression script
-- The script goes through the *.log files in "PATH" and compress to gzip files, replace the original file with an empty file
+- The script goes through the *.log files in "PATH" and compress to gzip files, replaces the original file with an empty file and overwrites the existing gzip file compression

 ### Use with crone:
 > sudo apt install cron